jbe456/good-reads/README.md

 - [The ONE Thing](./the-one-thing.md): The Surprisingly Simple Truth Behind Extraordinary Results - Gary Keller
 - [The Best Team Wins](./the-best-team-wins.md): The New Science of High Performance - Adrian Gostik
 - [The Art Of Mental Training](./the-art-of-mental-training.md): A Guide to Performance Excellence - DC Gonzalez
+- Train Your Mind For Athletic Success - Jim Taylor